Pylons/waitress/docs/usage.rst

 Heroku
 ------

-Waitress can be used to serve WSGI apps on Heroku, include waitress in your requirements.txt file a update the Procfile as following:
+Waitress can be used to serve WSGI apps on Heroku, include waitress in your requirements.txt file and update the Procfile as following:

 .. code-block:: bash